 The development of this drill (to a rolled feed, flick up and hit to a nominated direction) starts to introduce the player to the skills of 360° hitting – fast feet and strong wrists.

-Interestingly, in looking into the availability of hurling equipment in England (limited, seemingly, but there a plenty of online sites offering to ship to the UK at very reasonable prices), I came across a site that described how to select and use the camán.
+Interestingly, in looking into the availability of hurling equipment in England (limited, seemingly, but there a plenty of companies in Ireland offering to ship to England at very reasonable prices), I came across a site that described how to select and use the camán.

 After advising young hurlers to use only ever use a stick of the correct size (or even slightly shorter), L’Ash Go Leor advises: